Memorial Day is the unofficial start of summer. And Labor Day? Well, it's when most of us put away the shorts and get ready to usher in autumn.

 Many protesters were jailed, but later that year, Parliament legalized unions.

 The founder of Labor Day is widely contested

-No one is 100% sure who actually started Labor Day here in the United States, but it’s between two people and their last names are incredibly similar.
+No one is completely sure who actually started Labor Day here in the U.S., but it’s between two people and their last names are incredibly similar.
 While some records show that Peter J. McGuire, co-founder of the American Federation of Labor, got it going, others believe that Matthew Maguire, a secretary of the Central Labor Union, first sparked the concept.

 Oregon was the first state to observe Labor Day

 Before becoming an official holiday nationwide, Labor Day was adopted state by state.
-Oregon was the first one to make it a statewide holiday, a full seven years before it was passed by Congress.
+According to the U.S. Department of Labor, Oregon was the first one to make it a statewide holiday, a full seven years before it was passed by Congress.